Cottar's 1920 Safari Camp

 The private house can accommodate up to ten guests in five ensuite bedrooms.
 The house can be taken on an exclusive basis and offers a private home experience in the Maasai Mara.
 The house has a large dinning and living room leading out onto a large deck, with a team of eight staff to look after the guests.
 The house has internet access throughout, satellite TV and DVD and its own game vehicles and dedicated guides.

 Cottar's 1920 Safari Camp welcomes children but is not suited to very young children and for this reason children must be supervised at all times.
 Food can be tailored to suit children and earlier meal times can be arranged where necessary.
-Babysitting can be organized for those that require it.
+Babysitting can be organised for those that require it.

 Cottar's Camp provides each luxury tent with a butler, all of whom have been trained to provide guests with discreet, yet attentive service.
 There is a lovely swimming pool to cool off in during the heat of the day.
 The camp offers massages and there is also a curio shop, which also has internet access.